tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 The Table or Matrix Wizard is a powerful tool to help you quickly design reports in Report Builder.

-Next, we’ll look at the Chart Wizard!
+Next, we'll look at the Chart Wizard!

  [1]: /wp-content/uploads/users/grrlgeek/RB3TableWiz1.JPG?mtime=1329271885
  [2]: /wp-content/uploads/users/grrlgeek/RB3TableWiz2.JPG?mtime=1329271885